DavidLee8two7/Dev_stickers_Co/README.md

 cvs: 222

- You can also create your own user id.

- thank you for visiting
+You can also create your own user id. thank you for visiting!

- Best Regards,

-David Lee